 Danube and was most significantly influenced by phosphates and suspended solids.
 Altogether 68 non-diatom taxa and 318 diatom taxa were identified during JDS3.
 Both species composition of diatoms and non-diatoms as well as the diatom metrics changed gradually downstream the Danube.
 The algal assemblages in the upper reaches were most significantly influenced by velocity, slope oxygen content, pH and nitrates.
 The assemblages in the middle and lower Danube reacted mainly on phosphates, potassium, DOC and suspended solids indicating the increasing pressures on aquatic environment.
 All diatom indices tested decreased gradually and significantly downstream the Danube reflecting the increase of general degradation of aquatic environment and natural longitudinal changes.
-The IPS-based indication of the ecological status assessment of the Danube showed that the ecological status of the Upper Danube (sites down to Gabčíkovo reservoir at 1,852 rkm) varied between high to good/moderate boundary.
+The IPS-based indication of the ecological status assessment of the Danube showed that the ecological status of the Upper Danube (sites down to Gabčíkovo reservoir at 1,852 rkm) varied between high to good.
+Sites downstream Budapest (after the 1,852 rkm) appeared consistently below the good/moderate boundary.
 It must be however pointed out that the assessment method applied (even though having been intercalibrated) did not fully take into account the Danube typology and the results should be therefore considered only as indicative.